 The main ingredient to watch out for that can result in weight gain is any artificial sweetener.
 While these suckers may make your protein shakes taste great, they can increase your cravings towards sweet, sugary foods.
 This may also result in over-indulging, which will leave you taking in way more calories and sugar than you wanted!

 A lot of new moms prefer protein shakes because they are super easy and packed full of nutrients.
 Some additional benefits include:

-- Moms are commonly deficient in protein, so they’re a great way to add an extra boost of protein
+- Moms may not eat enough protein, so they’re a great way to add an extra boost

 - Quick & easy to make